RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/ldap-on-k8s.md

 ---
 Title: Configuring LDAP Authentication
-description: How to configure LDAP-based authentication on a cluster on Kubernetes.
+description: This task describes how to configure LDAP-based authentication for a cluster on Kubernetes.
 weight: 90
 alwaysopen: false
 categories: ["Platforms"]